HSA deduction

 • Non-qualified expenses: If employees use HSA funds for non-qualified expenses before age 65, they will incur both income taxes and an additional 20% penalty on the withdrawn amount.
 After age 65, the penalty is waived, but income taxes still apply.

 Understanding and managing Health Savings Account (HSA) contributions correctly is essential to stay compliant with IRS regulations and avoid costly penalties.
+Here’s what not to do:

-Employers should ensure that employee contributions do not exceed the IRS annual limits for HSA deductions.
+• Exceed contribution limits: Employers should ensure that employee contributions do not exceed the IRS annual limits for HSA deductions.
 Over-contribution can lead to penalties for both the employee and employer.

 How Homebase helps manage HSA deductions

-Homebase Payroll makes it easy to manage HSA deductions, ensuring both employee and employer contributions are tracked, reported, and compliant with IRS regulations.
+Homebase makes it easy to manage HSA deductions, ensuring both employee and employer contributions are tracked, reported, and compliant with IRS regulations.
 With Homebase, you can:

 • Automatically calculate employee and employer HSA deductions